mrled/caryatid/readme.markdown

       ]
     ]

+### Note: post-processor series

-Note the double open square brackets (`[`) after `"post-processors":`!
+See the double open square brackets (`[`) after `"post-processors":`?
 The first square bracket indicates the start of the `post-processors` section; the second indicates the start of a post-processor sequence, where artifacts from the previous post-processor are fed as input into the next.

-If you don't define a sequence using an extra set of square brackets, the vagrant post-processor will run with inputs from the builder, and the caryatid post-processor will run afterwards also with inputs from the builder.
+If you don't define a sequence using that extra set of square brackets, but instead just place the vagrant and caryatid entries in the `post-processors` section directly, the vagrant post-processor will run with inputs from the builder, and then caryatid post-processor will run afterwards also with inputs from the builder, rather than with inputs from the vagrant post-processor.

 See the [official post-processor documentation](https://www.packer.io/docs/templates/post-processors.html) for more details on sequences.

+### Note: Filesystem permissions

+On Unix, files created by Caryatid honor the user's `umask`.
+If you intend to share these boxes with other users on your system, make sure to set a umask that lets those users read your files.

+TODO: Investigate default permissions on Windows.

+Permissions of existing files that Caryatid updates (like an existing catalog) are not changed.

 ## Output and directory structure